orcc/orcc/eclipse/plugins/net.sf.orcc.backends/runtime/C/README.txt

 - "Where is the source code" : <this folder>
 - "Where to build the binaries" : <this folder>/build

-If you use cmake in commande line, you must execute the folowing command from the 'build' folder :
+If you use cmake in command line, you must execute the following command from the 'build' folder :

 cmake ..